 EPCS software must be certified that it complies with the DEA regulation adopted in June 2010.
 The regulation established procedures that include:

 A prescriber must undergo an identity-proofing process, which includes submission of a dental license, DEA registration and NPI Type 1 number.
-Once a prescriber’s identity is proved, the prescriber will receive the credentials necessary to sign a controlled substance prescription.
+Once a prescriber’s identity is proven, the prescriber will receive the credentials necessary to sign a controlled substance prescription.
 If a prescriber works at multiple locations with different prescribing software, each location’s software vendor will determine the necessity of the prescriber undergoing identity proofing more than once.

 The DEA requires the use of two-factor authentication for signing a controlled substance prescription.
 The factors must be two of the following: